 One of the latest advances in fence production is the sale of kits which are so accurately machined and complete that even an unskilled person can erect panels without any trouble.
 With these kits have come new ideas in design, and many can be made up of contemporary designs.
 This is especially useful where bold effects are required in the construction of patios.
 Many ultra-modern properties are being built and this advance in fence appearance will be welcomed by their owners.

 Fencing can also be provided in the form of a chain link or mesh netting.
 The best quality is heavily galvanized to withstand the rigors of the weather.

 A more recent innovation is the plastic coating of chain link over the galvanized wire.
 Standard colors of dark green, black, white, yellow and light green can be obtained.

 Wire netting is another cheaper and useful fencing material.
 Wire netting is easy and quick to erect as it requires only moderately substantial supporting posts of timber or angle iron spaced approximately every 1.8-2.4m (6-8ft) apart according to the height and length of the fence being erected.

 Another type of fencing is known as rustic.
-This is constructed from larch or pine wood of circular section.
-The main uprights are usually quite substantial and are cut from 7-10cm (3-4in) diameter timber while the design work between them is of thinner section, usually about 3-5cm (1 1/2-2in) diameter.
-The most popular design consists of a diamond pattern approximately 45cm (18in) in area.
-It is sold by the square foot either with the bark on or removed, stained and varnished.
+This is constructed from larch or pinewood of the circular section.
+The main uprights are usually quite substantial and are cut from 7-10cm (3-4in) diameter timber while the design work between them is of a thinner section, usually about 3-5cm (1 1/2-2in) diameter.
+The most popular design consists of a diamond pattern of approximately 45cm (18in) in the area.
+It is sold by the square foot either with the bark on or removed, stained, and varnished.
 The result is a most natural fence or screen which blends in very well with the surroundings.